zhmcclient/zhmc-prometheus-exporter/README.md

   Finally, it defines which metric groups to fetch and to provide to Prometheus.

-  Download the :ref:`sample exporter config file` as ``config.yaml`` and edit that copy accordingly.

-  For details, see :ref:`Exporter config file`.

   Download the
   [sample exporter config file](https://github.com/zhmcclient/zhmc-prometheus-exporter/blob/master/examples/config.yaml) as `config.yaml` and edit that copy accordingly.